binit-13/binit-13/README.md

 ## 👋 Hi, I’m binit khadka

 #### About Me
 #### I am Chartered Financial Analyst (CFA) by education and very much interested in Data Science and Machine Learning.
 I have many finacial and economic hypothesis that i want to test using Machine Learning Models.
+Always enjoying process more than proceeds !!!

 ## My Github Stats